 Obtained dismissal of a class action disputing the ownership of mineral rights based on the ordinary high water mark in North Dakota.

 Tried and won an arbitration of one of the rare cases taken to judgment concerning the reasonableness of actual costs or deductions taken into consideration when calculating oil and gas royalties.
-Defended client against claims by overriding royalty interest owners concerning the applicable AMI, obligations under a joint development agreement, and the client's ability to consider compression and related gathering costs in calculating the royalty payments.
-Obtained a federal court judgment confirming and adopting the ruling that the gas was in a marketable condition at the well and the post-production costs were reasonable.
+Obtained a federal court judgment confirming and adopting the ruling that the gas was in a marketable condition at the well and all post-production costs were reasonable.

 Defended pipeline company in the seminal oil and gas royalty owner class action settlement case, which included antitrust claims, in the Federal District Court of Colorado.
-The approval of the settlement agreement was vigorously contested on appeal to the Tenth Circuit, which affirmed the trial court, and ultimately the U.S. Supreme Court denied certiorari.
+The approval of the settlement agreement was vigorously contested on appeal to the Tenth Circuit, and ultimately the U.S. Supreme Court denied certiorari.
 Rutter & Wilbanks Corp. v.
 Shell Oil Co., et al. (10th Cir.
 2002), cert. denied (2003).

 Defeated class certification for a client in two multi-defendant royalty and overriding royalty interest owner class action cases in Texas state court (which court certified the classes against other defendants) and later favorably settled the cases.